mahmoudashrafmohamed/MVVM-Kotlin-Android-Base/README.md

 ## Implementation
-* In this project I'm using [MVVM Pattern](https://developer.android.com/jetpack/docs/guide) as an application architecture adopted with usage of UseCases with these design patterns in mind:-
+* In this project I'm using [MVVM Pattern](https://developer.android.com/jetpack/docs/guide) as an application architecture with these design patterns in mind:-
 - Repository Pattern
 - Singleton
 - Factory